 In rare cases, the Candida overgrowth can enter your bloodstream and potentially become life-threatening.
 This occurs in roughly 8 out of 100,000 people annually.
 Despite the rarity, invasive candidiasis ranks as the fourth most common bloodstream infection in the United States.

 Symptoms are hard to pinpoint because the disease develops from a preexisting medical condition.
 However, there are tell-tale symptoms, such as fever and chills that don't improve even after treatment.
 If left untreated, the disease can affect your heart, brain, eyes, bones or joints.7

 What to Do When Symptoms Appear

 It's highly recommended you visit the doctor right away if you develop a burning feeling during urination or a rash in your genital area.
 Though curable, yeast infection requires the right treatment, which is most effective under the guidance of a doctor.

-The symptoms of yeast infection are often confused with urinary tract infection (UTI) as well, especially among women.
-If left untreated, UTI can cause serious damage to your kidneys.
+The symptoms of yeast infection are often confused with a urinary tract infection (UTI) as well, especially among women.
+If left untreated, a UTI can cause serious damage to your kidneys.
 Your doctor will help identify the underlying cause of the symptoms for proper treatment.